Women in POUM in Francoist Spain: Party history

 Workers Party of Marxist Unification (POUM) was founded on 29 September 1935 in Barcelona as a result of mergers of the Bloque Obrero y Campesino and Izquierda Comunista.
 They would find support from many inside the anarchist union, CNT.
-By the mid-1936 and through to 1938, Spanish communist found itself in internal conflict between Stalinist and Trotskyites, with PCE lining up behind Stalin and POUM supporting Trotsky.
+By mid-1936 and through to 1938, Spanish communist found itself in internal conflict between Stalinist and Trotskyites, with PCE lining up behind Stalin and POUM supporting Trotsky.
 The Russian backed Stalinist PCE started purging left-wing Trotskyites in the during the Civil War, culminating in the May Days of 1937 purges in Barcelona and the overthrow of Prime Minister Largo Caballero.
 POUM was damaged by these events, but did not disappear.
 Instead, members went into hiding until the end of the war and continued to publish La Batalla and Juventud Obrera.

 Most of POUM's leadership were in Republican prisons in Barcelona near the end of the Civil War at the hands of PCE who acted at the behest of the Soviet Union.
 Some managed to escape to exile in France, but thousands were stuck in concentration camps.
 Later, they were accused of opposing the French government and some were sent to German concentration camps.
 After the end of World War II, POUM constituted itself legally abroad.
 El Combatiente Rojo was published by POUM starting in 1939.
 It was one of several publications produced by POUM militants in the decade after the Civil War.